Deploying on Cycle Using Git Repositories and Stacks

 enable: true and Cycle will mount an SFTP server into your container.

-If you’re on a Mac, open the terminal and run
+If you’re on a Mac and would like to use

 echo -n "yourpassword" | shasum -a 512 to generate the appropriate hash for your password.